dtricks/sudoku-solver/Readme.md

 Each line in the file represents a Sudoku puzzle in the Sudoku Exchange format.
 The first 12 characters are the title, followed by the puzzle cells.

+More information about the format can be found at https://github.com/grantm/sudoku-exchange-puzzle-bank.

 ### Custom Format

 Each puzzle starts with a title line followed by 9 lines representing the Sudoku board.